rkwitt/teaching/WS2122/CV/VO/README.md

 ## Slack

 We have a Slack channel `#computervision` on [http://visel.slack.com](visel.slack.com).
 You can sign up with your `@sbg.ac.at`, `@cosy.sbg.ac.at` or your `@stud.sbg.ac.at` email address.
-This is quite useful, as you can always ask questions, or we can schedule meetings (via Google meet) where I can answer questions you might have.
+This is quite useful, as you can always ask questions, or we can schedule additional meetings (via Google meet) where I can answer any questions you might have.

 ## Grading

 Grading is based on a **final exam** at the end of the semester or within the semester break.
 However, I am quite flexible with respect to that and we will definitely find dates that work for everyone.
-Typically, the exam is an **open-book** exam where you can use all the material that you desire.
+The exam will be an **open-book** exam where you can use all the material that you desire.

+### Information for online exam

+**Each student** who wants to participate in the exam (and is signed up in PLUS Online), please do the following:

+1. Go to [random.org](https://www.random.org/integer-sets/) and generate 5 (unique) random integers in the range of 1 to 15 (if you obtain duplicates, repeat the procedure to obtain five unique numbers.
+2. Send the output (e.g., `2, 4, 6, 8, 12`) to me via e-mail (`Roland.Kwitt@sbg.ac.at`) with the email
+subject `CV2122 exam sequence`.
+3. 10 min. before the exam starts, I will release (on this website) a PDF with **15 questions**.
+Solve the exercises with the numbers matching your personal random sequence (from Step 2).
+You have the possibility to switch out **one** question for a question you would rather solve.
+Please clearly indicate which question was switched.
+4. Each question should be answered on a **separate page** (annotated with *page number*, *Name* and *Matrikelnummer*).
+5. At the end of the exam time, *scan* or *take a picture* of your student ID and all sheets that have relevant content.
+Create a PDF `Exam-<YOURSTUDENTNUMBER>.pdf` containing all pages (including the page with your student ID).
+6. I will provide (for all signed up students) an *upload link* (to a university-internal MyFiles folder) that you can use to upload the PDF file.
+If that does not work, the fallback option is to send the PDF file email to `Roland.Kwitt@sbg.ac.at`.

+During the exam, I will be available on **Google Meet** (I will provide a link before the exam starts) for the time of the exam, in case there are any questions.

 ## Material